 Unclean Sanitary Napkins:

 We knew there’s a reason why sanitary napkins come in multiple covers!
+Using unclean pads can actually lead to fungal infections, reproductive tract infection, urinary infection and even make you vulnerable to infertility.

 This may sound like a no-brainer to many of you, but all over the world scores of women still use things like dried leaves, plastic, cloth and such as a substitute for pads.
-Your menstrual hygiene routine should not just be about cleaning your body but also making sure to use sterile and clean pads so as to avoid any such infections.
+Your menses hygiene routine should not just be about cleaning your body but also making sure to use sterile and clean pads so as to avoid any such infections.

 Wearing one pad for way too long: